aave-dao/aave-helpers/src/swaps/README.md

 Read-only function to get an idea of how many tokens to expect when performing a swap.
 This helper can be used to determine the slippage percentage to submit on the swap.

+### Potential Extensions

+This library includes some abstract payloads to be used by developers to more easily swap and then handle the acquired assets.

+`function deposit(address token, uint256 amount) external onlyOwnerOrGuardian`

+Deposits funds held on AaveCurator into Aave V2/Aave V3 on behalf of the Collector, depending on the payload used.

 ### Deployed Address